QVEU/eva71_dimple/README.md

 - dms_processing: raw codon counts from mutational scanning experiments and scripts for filtering codon counts based on codons introduced via synthetic biology.
 - alignment_entropy: sequence files and scripts for generating Shannon entropy from curated EV-A71 sequence set and comparing this to mean mutational fitness effect as measured via mutational scanning.
 - figure_generation_script: script generates all the figures displayed in the paper.
+- *Note:* Other python scripts used for read mapping of the sequenced libraries can be found in [InDel_Toolkit](https://github.com/QVEU/InDel_Toolkit)
 ### Prerequisites

 - R 4.4.3+